Playeroth/ETB_ClientButton/README.md

-A reusable source for Mod Developers of ETB (Escape The Backrooms).This source uses an ingame features with custom functions that will work across the network and able to do easier things.
+A reusable source for Mod Developers of ETB (Escape The Backrooms).
+This source uses an ingame features with custom functions that will work across the network and able to do easier things.

 this source is used in the mod "InsanityMod".
 # Components